gcanti/tcomb/GUIDE.md

 ## getTypeName(type: Type): string

-Returns a type's name:
+Returns the name of a tcomb type:

 ```js
 t.getTypeName(String); // => 'String'
 ```

-If name is not specified, fallbacks according to [http://flowtype.org](http://flowtype.org)
+If a name is not specified when defining the type, a default name will be provided according to [http://flowtype.org](http://flowtype.org).

 ## mixin(target: Object, source: Object, override?: boolean): Object